-Remember that depending on your role, seniority and particular position in the Department, it may be difficult for friends, followers and the public to distinguish between your personal identity and your official position even when you are posting on a personal account.
+Remember, depending on your role, seniority and particular position in the department, it may be difficult for friends, followers and the public to distinguish between your personal identity and your official position even when you are posting on a personal account.
 This is especially true when serving in the overseas environment, where your comments could be perceived to represent the views of DFAT and Australian Government.
 You should not use your employment or affiliation with DFAT or use DFAT logos, trademarks or other branding elements to imply it is a departmental account.
-You should be clear that opinions expressed are your own and not those of DFAT or the Australian Government, noting that use of the disclaimer, 'Views are personal', does not exempt you from upholding the APS Values and Employment Principles and complying with the Code of Conduct.
+You should be clear that opinions expressed are your own and not those of DFAT or the Australian Government, noting that use of the disclaimer, ‘Views are personal‘, does not exempt you from upholding the APS Values and Employment Principles and complying with the Code of Conduct.

 You should also bear in mind that social media accounts are either authorised official accounts which must comply with departmental policies, governance arrangements and reporting obligations or they are personal and entirely an individual responsibility.
 Keep them separate.
 Use an official Facebook Page in preference to your personal Facebook profile to promote the work of the post in line with its public diplomacy or other communication objectives.
-If there's no official social media presence but a strong and sustainable case to establish one, post should submit a business plan to Assistant Secretary, Parliamentary and Media Branch for approval.
+If there’s no official social media presence but a strong and sustainable case to establish one, post should submit a business plan to Assistant Secretary, Communications Branch for approval.

 Can I use social media, including private or member-only groups, to connect and collaborate with other DFAT staff or partner organisations around the world?

-The Department's IT network is the appropriate platform for sharing privileged or official information that has not been authorised for public release, including with colleagues.
+The Department’s IT network is the appropriate platform for sharing privileged or official information that has not been authorised for public release, including with colleagues.
 Unofficial social media groups must not be used to record actions, events, conversations or other transactions that provide evidence of formal advice or directions, or significant decisions by the Department.
-These records must be captured and maintained in a useable and accessible form in the EDRMS.
-This ensures that we meet our business, accountability and archival requirements in a systematic and consistent way, and that digital records are created for as long as they need to be retained.
+These records must be captured and maintained in a useable and accessible form in EDRMS.
+This ensures that we meet our business, accountability and archival requirements in a systematic and consistent way, and digital records are created for as long as they need to be retained.

-If there is a business need to use online collaboration and networking tools on social media, staff should discuss with their supervisor and, if necessary, consult Parliamentary and Media Branch or Information Management Division.
+If there is a business need to use online collaboration and networking tools on social media, staff should discuss with their supervisor and, if necessary, consult Communications Branch or Information Management Division.
 Staff must not use personal accounts where an official account would be a viable alternative.
 Staff must also ensure they only use approved internet-based cloud services and other applications for conveying official information.
 Not all those accessible from within SATIN Low are approved.

 Staff may however use social media in a personal capacity to establish professional networks among colleagues and to stay professionally informed on the understanding that it will not compromise the integrity, good reputation, professionalism or security of the Department or the Australian Government.

-I've been asked to contribute to a high profile foreign policy blog based on my current position in DFAT.
+I’ve been asked to contribute to a high-profile foreign policy blog based on my current position in DFAT.
 Can I accept?

 Social media is no different to any other public forum and staff should be guided by existing policies and procedures on making public comment in a private or official capacity.
 You should refer to section 8.4 of the Conduct and Ethics Manual and Administrative Circular P1202, Publications, Online Comment and Media Engagement by Departmental Staff in their Private Capacity.
 Before accepting a role or becoming involved in making public comments of a political nature or directly related to your work in DFAT, you should consider whether the content is appropriate in the context of your position, seniority and the social and political environment in which the comments would be made.
-Staff intending to publish any material, in their professional capacity or as a subject matter expert, which could be interpreted as reflecting a departmental or post view, should consult Assistant Secretary, Parliamentary and Media Branch or their HOM/HOP.
+Staff intending to publish any material, in their professional capacity or as a subject matter expert, which could be interpreted as reflecting a departmental or post view, should consult Assistant Secretary, Communications Branch or their HOM/HOP.

 DFAT recognises the right of staff to participate as private citizens in public discourse.
 Publications, including scholarly works, by departmental staff can be advantageous to departmental and government objectives.
 In doing so, however, you must maintain public confidence in your capacity to undertake your duties professionally and impartially.
 Public perceptions are a primary consideration in Code of Conduct issues.
 Decisions on contributing to public commentary in a private capacity will be a matter of personal judgment and there can be no guarantee that a public audience won’t question your impartiality as a public servant and DFAT employee.
 Any public comment in a private or official capacity should guard against making unauthorised disclosures of official information.